Nuclear binding, correlations, and the $A$-dependence of the EMC effect

-The results of our study are summarised in Fig.~\ref{EMC:shift}.
-Diamonds and circles correspond to the slopes of JLab and SLAC EMC ratios, respectively, while the square shows the nuclear matter result.
+The results of our work are summarised in Fig.~\ref{EMC:shift}, displaying the the slopes of the EMC ratios obtained from the data collected by JLab experiments E03-103~\cite{Arrington21} and E12-10-008~\cite{Karki2023} and SLAC experiment E139~\cite{Gomez94}.
+For clarity, the E139 and E03-103 points corresponding to $A =$ 4, 9, and 12 are offset by $\pm 0.8$ MeV, respectively.
+The nuclear matter result, represented by the square, has been obtained from the EMC ratio reported in Ref.~\cite{NM_EMC}.
 The horizontal error bars associated with the removal energies of \isotope[40][]{Ca} and SNM account for the uncertainty arising from the variational determination of $\langle E_A \rangle$ discussed above.
-In the case of SNM, the ground-state energy per nucleon obtained by the authors of Ref.~\cite{AP,APR} using the formalism of correlated basis functions (CBF) turns out to be ${\mathcal E}_0 = -10.07 \pm 0.82$ MeV, to be compared with the empirical value ${\mathcal E}_0 \simeq -16$ MeV.
+In the case of SNM, the ground-state energy per nucleon obtained by the authors of Ref.~\cite{AP} using the variational approach and the formalism of correlated basis functions (CBF) turns out to be ${\mathcal E}_0 = -10.07 \pm 0.82$ MeV, to be compared with the empirical value ${\mathcal E}_0 \simeq -16$ MeV.
 The removal energies obtained from Eq.~\eqref{Koltun} combining the calculated and empirical values of ${\mathcal E}_0$ with the expectation values $\langle T \rangle/A$ and $\langle V_{3N}\rangle/A$ reported in Ref.~\cite{AP} are $\langle E_{\rm SNM} \rangle$~=~60.3 and 72.2 MeV, respectively.